Carbondale, Pennsylvania: 2020 census

+Income and poverty

 The median income for a household in the city was $42,618, and the median income for a family was $55,043.
 About 24.8% of the population were below the poverty threshold, including 46.7% of those under age 18 and 15.7% of those age 65 or over.

 History

 The Carbondale Historical Society and Museum records and maintains the city's history.
 The Carbondale City Hall and Courthouse was added to the National Register of Historic Places in 1983.
 The Delaware and Hudson Canal Gravity Railroad Shops have been demolished, but were once listed on the National Register of Historic Places.

 The Carbondale mine fire began in Carbondale in 1946.
 Every census since 1940 has seen a steady decline in the population of Carbondale, mostly attributed to the end of the coal industry in the area.